Your Community. Your Home Value.

 94%

-of home buyers say they would pay less or avoid a property near a cell tower
+of surveyed home buyers say they would pay less or avoid a property near a cell tower

 NISLAPP Survey

-decline in property values reported by licensed real estate appraisers and peer-reviewed studies
+decline in property values reported by peer-reviewed research, with appraiser estimates as high as 20%

 79%